Back in the day, VW's were everywhere and finding a decent used one for sale was no

 stamped under the back seat and stamped onto the ID plate in the trunk

-must match the VIN printed on the title.
+must match the VIN printed on the title document.

 On a Bus, the VIN can be found in 3 different places;